mahdikhashan/mahdikhashan/README.md

 <h1 align="center">Hi 👋, I'm Mahdi Khashan</h1>

-I am passionate about web development, particularly front-end.
+I am passionate about **web development**, particularly **front-end**.
 I have also created several libraries, CLI tools, and templates to simplify my daily life.
-Some of them are published under the MIT license, so feel free to use them as well
+Some of them are published under the MIT license, so feel free to use them as well.

 #### Projects